[ad#toppostlargerec]

 The Aqualia KLCC is a gigantic masterpiece that occupies as many as two floor levels within the Kuala Lumpur Convention Center (KLCC).
 For your information, the KLCC is only about a stone throw away from the magnificent Petronas Towers.

-The attraction of Aqualia KLCC lies in the fact that it’s a non-conventional or at least not like the typical aquarium that you have seen previously.
 In fact, most aquariums in the Aqualia KLCC are designed based on the frameless and coverless concept in which a sense of openness is the order of the day.
 All of these are due to the marvelous technology that emphasizes the use of glasses.
-You will see a lot of waters flowing around, school of fishes that are within your reach and all sorts of marine creatures that comes to life as if they are living in the wilderness.

-The shocking fact is that this state-of-the-art Aqualia KLCC is home to over 5,000 creatures, both aquatic and terrestrial, including around 150 different species of fish from across the world.
 And this is including the Amazon ecosystem that covers not only the aquatic species but also land-based animals such as gigantic insects and others rare creatures.
 As a result, you will be treated to one of the world’s most diverse aquatic facility.

 Conceptualized around the route that water takes from the mountains to the sea, the Aqualia KLCC recreates various ecosystems.
 The journey begins in the highlands and is followed by a flooded forest display where giant catfish can be seen lurking among tree roots.
 Other ecosystems include mangroves, coral reefs, and the spectacular open ocean.